 As the anesthetic wears off, the patient will be given painkillers to relieve the pain.

-If the surgeon used sutures that do not dissolve, or placed drainage tubes near the breasts, the patient will need a follow-up appointment to have them removed.
+If the patient has sutures that do not dissolve, or if drainage tubes are placed near the breasts, a follow-up appointment will be necessary to remove them.

-- How to care for her breasts after the procedure
+- How to care for the breasts after the procedure

 - When to call the doctor

-Below are some of the risks and complications associated with breast augmentation:
+Some of the risks and complications associated with breast augmentation are:

 - Painful breasts

 - Sensation in the breast, the nipples, or both, may change temporarily

 - Rupturing or leaking of the implant